TheThingsNetwork/docs/_content/applications/manager/index.md

 ## SDKs

-The [Java SDK](https://github.com/TheThingsNetwork/java-app-sdk/tree/2.1.0) (version 2.1.0) has support for the Application Manager API.
+The [Java SDK](https://github.com/TheThingsNetwork/java-app-sdk) has support for the Application Manager API.